 Mindfulness exercises allow you to be able to identify, tolerate and reduce difficult, painful and even frightening thoughts, feelings and sensations.
 Mindfulness gives you back some sense of mastery over our thoughts and feelings.
 Rather than having the sense that you are being pushed around by your feelings and thoughts you learn to be able to have some agency over them.

-So what is this thing called mindfulness?
+So what is mindfulness?
 Below are some definitions:

 - The awareness that emerges through paying attention on purpose, in the present moment, and non-judgmentally to the unfolding of experience moment to moment (Kabat-Zinn, 2003).

 - The non-judgmental observation of the ongoing stream of internal and external stimuli as they arise (Baer, 2003).

 - Keeping one’s complete attention to the experience on a moment to moment basis (Martlett & Kristeller, 1999).

 Put simply, mindfulness is as simple as becoming aware of your here and now experience, both internally and in the external world around you.
 It gives you a space in the present moment to be able to more safely deal with the distressing and painful memories of things that might have happened to you in the past.
 It also allows you to look at and plan for the future, even when you might have fearful thoughts about things that haven’t yet happened, from a secure position of knowing that you are in the present moment.
 In fact, we are never NOT in the present moment – we just lose track of that fact quite often.

 Sometimes it is easier to understand something in terms of what it is not.
 Here are some examples of mindLESSness: